Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 Case Studies and Applications

-To date, HILCSA has been applied in several case studies within the bioeconomy.
+To date, HILCSA has been applied in several case studies, mostly in context of the bioeconomy.
 The method enables relative sustainability assessments, comparing innovative production systems to fossil-based systems or alternative resource use pathways.
+However, the method is not limited to that and suitable for comparisons across all economic sectors.
 Results—both qualitative and quantitative—are embedded in a broader transdisciplinary analysis of political economy and political ecology, incorporating stakeholder participation.

 Key findings from two case studies demonstrate: